Profiting socially on nickels and dimes

 A third option is to force a user to choose explicitly.
 Thaler and Sunstein conclude that these forced choices have been found to produce higher participation rates than requiring opt-ins, but lower rates than requiring opt-outs.

 Critics of setting the default to the opt-out approach often argue for personal autonomy, the freedom to have unadulterated choice.
 However, people will often make poor choices despite acknowledging that doing so would be harmful to their interests, like choosing not to invest money early in life.
-Some reports estimate that just over 25% of US adults under 30 have any money in stocks.
+Some reports estimate that just over 25 percent of U.S. adults under 30 have any money in stocks.
 That is exactly why Kerner subscribes to the idea of nudging people in the right direction, telling us that “young people don’t focus on investing,” and so “Acorns is a nudge.”

 Kerner states that while “we have a huge amount of respect for our customers, becoming an investor early is the right thing for people to do so we guide them along that path.”